LucaFoschini/UCSBDataScienceBootcamp2015/Day05_AlgorithmBasics/README.md

 # Announcements:
   - Lunch with Prof. Alberto Busetto (ECE) at 12noon
   - Afternoon class (Introduction to Graph Algorithms) starts at 1.30pm
-  - Take some time at the end of hte day to compute the daily survey
+  - Take some time at the end of hte day to take the daily survey

 # Goals